 Douglas Smith, University of Pennsylvania- "Living Extension Cords to Repair the Nervous System"

 Scott Guelcher, Vanderbilt University- "Development of Injectable and Settable Composite Bone Void FIllers"

-Pamela Yelick, Tufts University- "Materials Challenges in Tooth Regeneration"
+Pamela Yelick, Tufts University- "Current Progress in Craniofacial Tissue Engineering"

 Curtis Cetrulo, Massachusetts General Hospital- "Testing Immunosuprressing Nanospheres in a Preclinical Model of Vascularized Composite Allotransplantation"

 Hilton Kaplan, Rutgers, The State University of New Jerseyy- "Selecting Appropriate Animal Models: In-vivo Data That Translates"